panva/node-oidc-provider/docs/README.md

 <a id="interactions-policy-disabling-default-consent-checks"></a><details><summary>Example: (Click to expand) disabling default consent checks.</summary><br>

 You may be required to skip (silently accept) some of the consent checks, while it is discouraged there are valid reasons to do that, for instance in some first-party scenarios or going with pre-existing, previously granted, consents.
-To simply silenty "accept" first-party/resource indicated scopes or pre-agreed-upon claims use the `loadExistingGrant` configuration helper function, in there you may just instantiate (and save!) a grant for the current clientId and accountId values.
+To simply silently "accept" first-party/resource indicated scopes or pre-agreed-upon claims use the `loadExistingGrant` configuration helper function, in there you may just instantiate (and save!) a grant for the current clientId and accountId values.

 </details>